cstubben/pmcXML/README.md

 ## Parse XML

 The `pubmed` package includes three functions to parse full-text, tables and supplements from the XML document (`pmcText, pmcTable, pmcSupp`).
-The `pmcText` function splits the XML document into main sections and also includes title, abstract, section titles, and captions from figure, table and supplements (references optional).
-In addition, the text within each section is also split into complete sentences by taking care to avoid splitting after genus abbreviations like *E. coli* or other common abbreviations such as Fig., et al., e.g., i.e., sp., ca., vs., and many others.
+The `pmcText` function splits the XML document into main sections and also includes title, abstract, section titles, and captions from figure, table and supplements (references are optional).
+In addition, the text within each section is split into complete sentences by taking care to avoid splitting after genus abbreviations like *E. coli* or other common abbreviations such as Fig., et al., e.g., i.e., sp., ca., vs., and many others.
 In this example, the `sapply` function is used to count the number of sentences in each section.

 	unlist(xpathSApply(doc, "//article", xmlValue))
 	x1 <- pmcText(doc)